BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 $$p_{\theta}(x \vert z_k) \sim \exp\left(\frac{-\Vert x-\mu_k \Vert^2}{2} \right).$$

-**(5)** Compute the average log-likelihood
+**(5)** Compute the log marginal likelihood estimate

 $$\ln\left[\sum_{z}^{\{z_k\}} p_{\theta}(z)  p_{\theta}(x \vert z) \right].$$

-We iteratively update $$\theta$$ to maximize our log-likelihood across the dataset, usually using thetaopagation and gradient descent with stochastic sampling.
+We iteratively update $$\theta$$ to maximize our log-likelihood across the dataset, usually using backpropagation and gradient descent with stochastic sampling.

 **Remark:** The brain does not use backpropagating or gradient decent, consequently, Friston relies on *predictive coding* which is neurally plausible: It mirrors cortical feedback and feedforward loops, with ascending prediction errors and descending predictions.